DistantSun/sassysilver/contrib/README.md

 - [x] Display of mini-profile switchable left <> right
 - [x] Option to split off headerbar and main menue to display it above the board wrapper
 - [x] Option to split display of mini-profile and postbody and show them side by side in separate DIVs
+- [x] Option to choose between colour, texture, image and CSS-based SVG for forum body background
 - [x] Option to display a background image in forum body and then select between images by simply changing the image name in the corresponding cofig variable (sample images included)
 - [x] Dito regarding background image in board wrapper (sample images included)
 - [x] Option to switch opacity of background colour in board wrapper on or off, opacity level configurable as well (these switches will only take effect when backround images for board wrapper are turned off)